Beor (biblical figure): In the Bible

 In a list of kings of Edom, Genesis records that a "Bela (בלע) son of Beor" was one of the kings of Edom who reigned "before there reigned any king over the children of Israel."
 Bela son of Beor is listed as the first of eight kings.
 The same information in Genesis is repeated in Chronicles.

 "Balaam (בלעם) son of Beor" appears in a well-known story in Numbers, where he is asked to curse the Israelites but repeatedly blesses them instead.
-Later, he is killed for tempting the Israelites into sin.
+Later, he is mentioned as the instigator of tempting the Israelites into sin at Mount Peor, for which he is eventually killed.
 He is mentioned in passing in Deuteronomy, in a passage which repeats a synopsis of earlier biblical stories.

-Beor may be the Ba'al of Mount Peor in the Heresy of Peor, and may have influenced the demon Belphegor (Ba'al Peor).
+Beor is also mentioned in Micah 6:5.